 It’s a shame, actually, as nearly a third of American women endure some degree of hair thinning at some point in their lives.
 Women going through noticeable thinning or baldness often feel more ostracized from their peers or in social circles than men with similar issues.

-West Dermatology and Cosmetic Laser Dermatology stand on the forefront of cosmetic and medical dermatological care, and they have the knowledge and training to treat your particular condition.
-Call 888-554-8740 or contact us online to schedule a consultation about hair loss treatments.
-We have locations in in Arizona, Nevada, or California.
+West Dermatology stands at the forefront of cosmetic and medical dermatological care, and they have the knowledge and training to treat your particular condition.
+Contact us online to schedule a consultation about hair loss treatments.
+We have locations in Arizona, Nevada, or California.

 Is Hair Loss in Women Different from That in Men?

 Although women can also lose hair because of genetics, there are distinctions between typical female and male patterns of loss.

 One difference is that women are less likely to lose follicles from their hairline or crown – in women, the thinning is more spread out and can happen anywhere.
 Another difference is that women seem to be more likely to have an underlying health condition that can contribute to the loss.
 These can include thyroid issues or anemia, both of which are treatable.
 A third difference is that women can experience localized baldness or thinning due to repeated hair trauma, such as wearing a tight bun or ponytail.

 There are also commonly-held myths about female hair loss that you should disregard, such as shampooing speeds it up (not true – shampooing merely removes those strands that were soon to fall out anyway), or dyeing causes breakage and loss (not true – chemicals and dyes are not usually to blame).

 For many women, the main reason for losing hair is genetics, just as it is for men.
 However, various other medical conditions can cause loss in women: